-- 1. Attendance is required.
-You are also responsible for finding out what was covered in class and what announcements were made as well as obtaining handouts. - 2.
-Overall, student participation and discussion are essential to ensure that the course topics are understood and are relevant to actual business situations encountered in the workplace.
+Overall, student participation and discussion are essential to ensure that the course topics are understood and are made relevant to actual business situations encountered in the workplace.
 As such, attendance and participation are essential factors in the learning process and a tool for assessing student learning.
+The following sections describe attendance and participation policies for students enrolled in different class modes:

+• For ERP 6220-101 (in-person section):

-Therefore, you are required and expected to attend all classes. - 3.
-Each 10% of unexcused absences will result in the loss of a letter grade.
-For example, if your grade is a B and you have missed 10% of classes without legitimate excuses, you will end up with a C. - 4.
+- Attendance is required.
+You are also responsible for finding out what was covered in class and what announcements were made as well as obtaining handouts. - Each 10% of unexcused absences will result in the loss of a letter grade.
+For example, if your grade is a B and you have missed 10% of classes without legitimate excuses, you will end up with a C. - The instructor reserves the right to drop a student if a student has missed more than 20% of class time. - For ERP ERP6220-102 (asynchronous/distance section): - Live class attendance is not required but permitted. - Students are required to (1) check class announcements and (2) review lecture recordings weekly if they are not attending a live class.
+Failure to do so may result in a zero quiz or test grade or may miss the extra credit opportunities that are announced during a lecture. - Students who are not attending the live class are required to review the weekly lecture by 11:59 pm on Sunday each week.
+Failure to review the weekly lecture recording by the weekly deadline will be recorded as an unexcused absence.
 The instructor reserves the right to drop a student if a student has missed more than 20% of class time.